Amusement arcade: 2000s and beyond

 Manufacturers started adding innovative features to games in the 2000s.
 Konami used motion and position sensing of the player in Police 911 in 2000 and Mocap Boxing in 2001.
 Sega started using "Tuning cards" in games such as the Initial D series of games allowing the customer to save game data on a card vended from the game; Namco copied the idea with the Maximum Tune series.
 Arcade games continued to use a variety of games with enhanced features to attract clients, such as motorized seating areas, interconnected games, and surround sound systems.
 Redemption and merchandiser games are also a staple of arcades in the 2000s.
 One of the most popular redemption games, Deal or No Deal by ICE, simulates the popular television game show.
 Merchandiser games such as Stacker by LAI Games gives the player the chance to win high end prizes like iPods and video game consoles.

 At the same time as these innovations, a small resurgence in the interest of classic video games and arcades grew with the opening of Barcade in Brooklyn, New York in 2004.
-Barcade combined a video arcade and a full bar, with a strict focus on classic machines from the 1970s and 1980s, known as the golden age of arcade video games.
+Barcade combined a video arcade and full bar, with a strict focus on classic machines from the 1970s and 1980s, known as the golden age of arcade video games.
 The idea proved popular and Barcade received recognition as a good place to play classic video game cabinets, because it is "one of the few places where classic arcade games can still be found in public, and in good working order."
 Barcade's success influenced other similarly themed businesses which opened across the country.
 Other arcades, like Ground Kontrol in Portland, Oregon, began including full bars in their arcades.
 Even regular bars added classic arcade games to their venues.

 As the trend grew, the industry and press looked for ways to classify these arcade bar hybrids, with the DNA Association branding them "social-tainment" and also referring to them as "game bars".
 Many of these newer game bars proved to be popular and expansion continued.

 In the UK, classic arcades such as Casino and Trocadero, both located in London, closed, with some of the games from Trocadero finding their way to a new arcade, Heart of Gaming in North Acton.
 The newer Loading Soho Gaming Cafe features arcade machines manufactured by Bespoke Arcades for its customers to use.
 The UK is also home to the largest arcade in Europe, Arcade Club, located in Bury, Greater Manchester.
 Home to over 400 original arcade machines, it is recognised as the largest collection in Europe.
 In May 2019 Arcade Club opened a second venue in Leeds with a third announced for Blackpool opening in 2020, with actual opening delayed to 2022 due to the Covid-19 pandemic.